Birthright citizenship in the United States: Dissenting legal interpretations

+Policy debate about altering jus soli citizenship

 In the late 1990s opposition arose over the longstanding practice of granting automatic citizenship on a jus soli basis.
 Fears grew in some circles that the existing law encouraged parents-to-be to come to the United States to have children (sometimes called birth tourism) in order to improve the parents' chances of attaining legal residency themselves.
-Some media correspondents and public leaders, including former congressman Virgil Goode, have controversially dubbed this the "anchor baby" situation, and politicians have proposed legislation on this basis that might alter how birthright citizenship is awarded.
+Some media correspondentsErbe, Bonnie.
+"Anchor Babies hurt working class."
+Seattle Times.
+May 18, 2005. and public leaders, including former congressman Virgil Goode, have controversially dubbed this the "anchor baby" situation.
+Politicians have proposed legislation that might alter how birthright citizenship is awarded, asserting that the U.S. and Mexico are the only major Western countries to allow birthright citizenship, when in recent decades, the majority of European countries have reconsidered allowing birthright citizenship.

 A Pew Hispanic Center analysis of Census Bureau data determined that about 8 percent of children born in the United States in 2008—about 340,000—were offspring of "unauthorized immigrants".
 In total, about four million American-born children of unauthorized immigrant parents resided in this country in 2009, along with about 1.1 million foreign-born children of unauthorized immigrant parents.

-The Center for Immigration Studies—a think tank which favors stricter controls on immigration—claims that between 300,000 and 400,000 children are born each year to illegal immigrants in the U.S.
+The Center for Immigration Studies—an anti-immigration think tank and SPLC-designated hate group—asserted in 2010 that between 300,000 and 400,000 children were then being born each year to illegal immigrants in the U.S.Daniel González and Dan Nowicki.
+"Birthright citizenship change would have wide effects."
+Arizona Republic, March 20, 2011.

 Bills have been introduced from time to time in Congress which have sought to declare American-born children of foreign nationals not to be "subject to the jurisdiction of the United States", and thus not entitled to citizenship via the 14th Amendment, unless at least one parent was an American citizen or a lawful permanent resident.

 In 1993, Sen. Harry Reid (D-Nev.) introduced legislation that would limit birthright citizenship to the children of U.S. citizens and legally resident aliens, and similar bills have been introduced by other legislators in every Congress since.
 For example, U.S. Representative Nathan Deal, a Republican from the State of Georgia, introduced the "Citizenship Reform Act of 2005" (H.R.
 698) in the 109th Congress, the "Birthright Citizenship Act of 2007" (H.R.
 1940) in the 110th Congress, and the "Birthright Citizenship Act of 2009" (H.R.
 1868) in the 111th Congress.
 However, neither these nor any similar bill has ever been passed by Congress.

 Some legislators, unsure whether such Acts of Congress would survive court challenges, have proposed that the Citizenship Clause be changed through a constitutional amendment.
-Senate Joint Resolution 6, introduced on January 16, 2009 in the 111th Congress, proposes such an amendment; however, neither this, nor any other proposed amendment, has yet been approved by Congress for ratification by the states.
+Senate Joint Resolution 6, introduced on January 16, 2009, in the 111th Congress, proposes such an amendment; however, neither this, nor any other proposed amendment, has yet been approved by Congress for ratification by the states.